 In India, sports has seen exponential growth and are considered to be the next big opportunity.
 Infrastructure acts as a sign of growth, and for sports in particular, infrastructure is the backbone of the sector.
 Sports tend to have an overall positive impact on the state of health, education and the economy at large, as it has been found by a large number of empirical studies.
 In the past few decades, we have witnessed countries such as America, Australia and China invest heavily in the sports domain, especially at the grassroots level to develop community sports complexes and facilities.
 These facilities are available to their young population across schools, colleges and universities.
 This has aided these countries to be some of the chart leaders and global sporting powers in world games with their athletes being able to practice at state-of-the-art infrastructure facilities.

-One of the strongest indicators of growth of a sector is noticed when the state and central level governments not only invest financially towards that sector but also take active interest in opening the gateway for private and global investors to build the industry.
-Sports Authority of India, country’s premier sports body is spearheading the development of the sector to make India an ambitious and a successful sporting nation.
+One of the strongest indicators of growth of a sector is noticed when the state and central level governments not only invest financially towards that sector but also take an active interest in opening the gateway for private and global investors to build the industry.
+Sports Authority of India, the country’s premier sports body is spearheading the development of the sector to make India an ambitious and successful sporting nation.

 While Indian investment in the sports domain is recent, the country has witnessed a spurt of growth in its infrastructure development pertaining to sports which will have a positive impact in the long run.
-Here is a look at some of the prominent investments and projects that the Government of India has made in the past few years with a purpose to hunt and hone grassroot talent.
+Here is a look at some of the prominent investments and projects that the Government of India has made in the past few years with the purpose to hunt and hone grassroots talent.

 Also Read: Managing Finance in Sports

-– Play field development
+– Playfield development

 – Sports for Women